Data4Democracy/internal-displacement/workplan.md

 __Activities:__
 - Select approach / model that will allow for online learning or re-training in the future with new datasets. (discussion)
 - Build and train classifier for classifiying into the 3 required classes. (modeling)
+>@milanoleonardo: *'the best would be to set a fixed threshold on the probability distribution and assign a tag based on the content of the document.'*

 ### NLP